 Now comes the first FIAT-Chrysler child to wear a "Trail Rated" badge.
 The 2014 Jeep Cherokee is an all-out assault on the compact crossover utility segment.

-The new Cherokee incorporates a modified transverse engine/ front-drive FIAT C USA Wide platform that serves for the Dodge Dart and Chrysler 200.
+The new Cherokee (version KL) incorporates a modified transverse engine/ front-drive FIAT C USA Wide platform underpinning the Dodge Dart and Chrysler 200.
 Purists can sneer all they want that the Cherokee is built alongside Wrangler in Toledo, Ohio.

 Outfitted by the MOAB MOB: